ddc-java-13/we-the-people/docs/index.md

 * Citizens who want to be well-informed

     > As a civic-minded citizen who wants to be better-informed about bills under consideration, I want to be able to browse and search the current congressional docket, so that I can participate in the process and communicate my feelings and concerns to my representatives.

-* A lawyer who wants to search laws and bills who can use a localized
+* Lawyers who want to search a bill and laws.

-> This app can also be used by the legal community for a quick reference, Or tagging specified laws with the lawyers' specialty.
+    > As a Lawyer, who needs to stay current with upcoming bills, I want to be notified of new changes that effect my specialty in law, so I can better serve the community.

 ## Functionality